Mithila-Mehedi/BNPL_documentation/docs/documentation/getting-started/sub-page.md

 Discount: RM 0.00

-Step 6: Choose or Switch Card\
+# Choose or Switch Card
-Explanation:

 User sees the card saved during eKYC.
 They can either use this card or tap "Switch" to add a new one.

-Definition:

-Saved Card: A card previously added and stored securely.
+`Saved Card`: A card previously added and stored securely.

-eKYC: Electronic Know Your Customer – a process to verify identity.
+`eKYC`: A process to verify identity of a customer.

-Switch Button: Takes the user to the “Add Card” page.
+`Switch Button`: Takes the user to the “Add Card” page.

-Add Card Page: A screen to enter and save a new card for payment.
+`Add Card Page`: A screen to enter and save a new card for payment.

-Step 7: Tap “Pay Now”\
+# Tap “Pay Now”
-Explanation:

 After confirming the plan and card, the user taps the “Pay Now” button to start the final payment step.

-Definition:

-Pay Now Button: Confirms the selected payment option and proceeds to final approval.
+`Pay Now` Button: Confirms the selected payment option and proceeds to final approval.

-Step 8: Spend Responsibility Popup\
+# Spend Responsibility Popup
-Explanation:

 A modal appears explaining the consequences of late payment and the fee that will apply.
 The user must agree to continue.

-Definition:

-Spend Responsibility Modal: A popup message showing late payment policy.
+`Spend Responsibility Modal`: A popup message showing late payment policy.

+`Cancel Button`: Go back without paying.

-Late Payment Fee: Extra charge if the user misses a payment deadline.
+`Late Payment Fee`: Extra charge if the user misses a payment deadline.

-Cancel Button: Go back without paying.

-“I Understand, Proceed to Pay”: Accepts the terms and continues.
+`“I Understand, Proceed to Pay” button`: Accepts the terms and continues.

-Step 9: Authentication via Passcode\
+# Authentication via Passcode
-Explanation:

 The user is prompted to enter their passcode.
 If the passcode is correct, the system processes the payment.

-Definition:

-Passcode: A secure code set by the user to authorize transactions.
+`Passcode`: A secure code set by the user to authorize transactions.

-Authentication: Verifying user identity before completing the action.
+`Authentication`: Verifying user identity before completing the action.

-Step 10: Payment Successful Page\
+# Payment Successful Page
-Explanation:

 After successful authentication, the user is shown a confirmation page with full payment details.

-Definition:

-Paid Amount: What was charged now.
+`Paid Amount`: What was charged now.

-Transaction ID: Unique identifier of the payment.
+`Transaction ID`: Unique identifier of the payment.

-Timestamp: Date and time of payment.
+`Timestamp:` Date and time of payment.

-Payment Method: Card or source used.
+`Payment Method`: Card or source used.

-Instalment Plan Detail: Breakdown of today’s and future payments.
+`Installment Plan Detail`: Breakdown of today’s and future payments.

-Step 11: Redirect to My Bills\
+# Redirect to My Bills
-Explanation:

 User taps the Done button to go to the My Bills page, where they can view upcoming and recent payments.

-Definition:

-Done Button: Finishes the flow and goes to the next page.
+`Done Button`: Finishes the flow and goes to the next page.

-My Bills Page: A list view of both future and past payments.
+`My Bills Page`: A list view of both future and past payments.